nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div class="page-break-before"></div>

 # 4. Glossary

+As a new user to Focuris, you may encounter certain keywords that you may not be familiar with in the user guide or in Focuris.
+The glossary will help you get started with understanding what each keyword means.

 <a name="backlog" class="do-not-decorate"><strong>Backlog</strong>: Describes an Event that is currently not being worked on, but needs to be worked on in the future.
 When an Event is about to be worked on, a status of `Todo` should be allocated to it.</a>